-The Labrador Retriever, also known as the Labrador or just the Lab, is a friendly and somewhat daft dog that loves nothing more than to make its owners laugh.
-It enjoys playing, is intelligent when it sets its mind to it, and is a strong and hardy dog.
-Its friendliness has seen the breed be used as everything from search and rescue to therapy dogs.
+The Labrador Retriever, also known as the Labrador or Lab, is a friendly, carefree dog that loves nothing more than to make its owners laugh.
+They are an intelligent, playful, and hardy dog.
+Its friendliness has seen the breed be used as everything from search-and-rescue to therapy dogs.

 2. Golden Retriever

 The Golden Retriever is similar to the Labrador in a lot of respects, although it can be considered a little more demure and sensible.
-It is one of the most popular breeds in the world, and like its cousin the Labrador Retriever, it regularly finds use as search and rescue and as a forces dog.
+They are one of the most popular breeds in the world, and like their cousin the Labrador Retriever, they regularly find use as search-and-rescue and therapy dogs.